 Dr. Lon E. Bell is the only employee of the Company or its subsidiary, BSST LLC, to have an employment agreement.
-Under such agreement, Dr. Bell is entitled to a base salary of \$180,000, which amount is subject to periodic increases as determined by the Compensation Committee.
+Under such agreement, Dr. Bell is entitled to a base salary of \$180,000.
 Dr. Bell is also entitled to participate in incentive savings and retirement plans, welfare benefit plans, expense reimbursement policies, fringe benefits and vacation policies that are in effect generally with respect to other executives of the Company.
 The agreement renews automatically every year unless Dr. Bell or BSST gives written notice to the other 30 days prior to the expiration of the then-existing term.
 Upon Dr. Bell's termination, whether for disability, death or otherwise, Dr. Bell is entitled to certain severance benefits under the employment agreement.
 In addition, Dr. Bell has entered into a revenue sharing agreement with BSST for certain intellectual property contributed to BSST by Dr. Bell.
-Finally, under BSST's limited liability company agreement, Dr. Bell has been granted certain anti-dilution and preemptive rights with respect to his 15% ownership interest in BSST.
+Finally, under BSST's limited liability company agreement, Dr. Bell has been granted certain anti-dilution and pre-emptive rights with respect to his 15% ownership interest in BSST.